Selecting a Carpet Installer

 This is an important question for both your retailer and your installer.
 You want to make sure you have a clear understanding from the beginning.
 Some issues to consider are:

-- Does the price include carpet, padding and installation?
+- Does the price include carpet, carpet cushion or padding and installation?

 - Are upgrades available at additional costs?